undyau/meos-oz-from-svn/installer/readme.txt

 Bug Fixes (to be sent to MEOS owners):
 - oRunner::getLegPlace() doesn't work.

+Bug Fixes (sent to MEOS owner):
 - oRunner::doAdjustTimes() - splits shown incorrectly
   when more than one control with a minimum-time.

-Bug Fixes (sent to MEOS owners):
-- Convert event start time from Eventor from UTC to local
-- Convert XML 3.0 start times to UTC for export to Eventor
-- TabCompetition disabled a button that didn't exist on startlist export
+- New time-zone adjustment logic failed if the supplied timestamp was in hh:mm:ss format.